1. Home

 What kinds of flu vaccines are available?

-CDC recommends use of any licensed, age-appropriate influenza vaccine during the 2020-2021 influenza season, including inactivated influenza vaccine [IIV], recombinant influenza vaccine [RIV], or live attenuated influenza vaccine (LAIV).
+CDC recommends the use of any licensed, age-appropriate influenza vaccine during the 2020-2021 influenza season, including inactivated influenza vaccine [IIV], recombinant influenza vaccine [RIV], or live attenuated influenza vaccine (LAIV).
 No preference is expressed for any influenza vaccine over another.
 Both trivalent (three-ingredient) and quadrivalent (four-ingredient) influenza vaccines will be available.
 There are many flu vaccine options to choose from, but the most important thing is for all people 6 months and older to get a flu vaccine every year.
 If you have questions about which vaccine is best for you, talk to your doctor or other health care professional.
 More information on approved flu vaccines for the 2020-2021 flu season, and age indications for each vaccine are available in CDC’s Table: U.S. Influenza Vaccine Products for the 2020-2021 Season.

 Are any of the available flu vaccines recommended over others?

 For the 2020-2021 flu season, the Advisory Committee on Immunization Practices (ACIP) recommends annual influenza (flu) vaccination for everyone 6 months and older with any licensed, influenza vaccine that is appropriate for the recipient’s age and health status, including inactivated influenza vaccine (IIV), recombinant influenza vaccine (RIV), or live attenuated nasal spray influenza vaccine (LAIV4) with no preference expressed for any one vaccine over another.
 There are many vaccine options to choose from, but the most important thing is for all people 6 months and older to get a flu vaccine every year.
-If you have questions about which vaccine is best for you, talk to your doctor or other health care professional.
+If you have questions about which vaccine is best for you, talk to your doctor or other healthcare professional.

 Who Should Not Be Vaccinated?

 Different influenza (flu) vaccines are approved for use in different age groups.
 In addition, some vaccines are not recommended for certain groups of people.
-Factors that can determine a person’s suitability for vaccination, or vaccination with a particular vaccine, include a person’s age, health (current and past) and any allergies to flu vaccine or its components.
+Factors that can determine a person’s suitability for vaccination or vaccination with a particular vaccine, include a person’s age, health (current and past) and any allergies to flu vaccine or its components.
 For more information, visit Who Should and Who Should NOT get a Flu Vaccine.

 When should I get vaccinated?